Yurka-class minesweeper

-The Yurka class were a group of minesweepers built for the Soviet Navy and export customers between 1963 and 1970.
-The Soviet designation was Project 266 Rubin.
+The Yurka class is a NATO reporting name for Project 266 Rubin, a group of minesweepers built for the Soviet Navy and export customers between 1963 and 1970.

 Design

 A new ocean minesweeper design was requested in 1957 to follow the T43 class minesweeper into the Soviet Navy.
 The design was approved in 1959 and entered service in 1963.
 Major improvements in mine detection and anti mine explosion protection were implemented.
 Magnetic, acoustic and electric signatures were reduced.
 The hull was built of low magnetic steel.